-- Install the PVC Tee vertically on the 2" vent pipe that is extending out the side of the cabinet.
+- 1. Install the PVC Tee vertically on the 2" vent pipe that is extending out the side of the cabinet.
 Permanently bond them together using appropriate primer and cement.
-Refer to the typical orientation shown in Figure 15. - Install the reducer or PVC trap (if supplied) on the bottom end of the PVC Tee.
-Permanently bond them together using appropriate primer and cement.
+Refer to the typical orientation shown in Figure 17. - 2.
+Install the reducer or PVC trap (if supplied) on the bottom end of the PVC Tee.
+Permanently bond them together using appropriate primer and cement. - 3.
+Install the 1/2" x 1/2" hose barb on the 2" PVC reducer.
+NOTE: Do not over tighten!
+Use an adequate amount of Teflon tape on the threads.
+Do not use liquid sealants. - Verify all connections and joints for tight fit and proper alignment with other vent pipes.

-Figure 15.
+Figure 17.
 PVC Components